daattali/beautiful-jekyll/_drafts/summer-2021-homeschool-resources-and-routine.md

   * [4 Ways to Simplify Your Homeschool Planning + 10 questions to help simplify your homeschool life freebie worksheet](https://www.simplehomemom.com/4-ways-to-simplify-your-homeschool-planning/)
   * [Three Things You Need to Know to Create a Simple Homeschool Routine](https://www.simplehomemom.com/three-things-you-need-to-know-to-create-a-simple-homeschool-routine/)
   * [How This One Quote Can Help Simplify Your Homeschool Life](https://www.simplehomemom.com/how-this-one-quote-can-help-simplify-your-homeschool-life/)
-* **Simplify Your Homeschool Life online workshop:** This session will help simplify your homeschool life by showing you how to examine and adjust your day to day from decluttering to planning and more.
+* **Simplify Your Homeschool Life online workshop:** This 30ish minute session will help simplify your homeschool life by showing you how to examine and adjust your day to day from decluttering to planning and more.
 We will explore what matters most to your family as the basis for simplifying your homeschool life.
+You can find the session in the Online Canadian Homeschooling conference [here](https://canadianhomeschoolconference.com/aff/42/).
 * **Podcast interview:** [How to Simplify Your Homeschool Life](https://capturingthecharmedlife.com/2021/03/15/how-to-simplify-your-homeschool-life/)

 _And, feel free to email me with any questions - simplehomemom@gmail.com or find me over on_ [_Instagram_](www.instagram.com/simplehomemom)_._